 I was still dubious as to whether my man was an amateur.
 Rather than complicate matters immediately, at this speed of 8 words per minute, I began in the language of the layman: HELLO PAL WHERE YOU FROM?
 K. Back in an agreeably rhythmic style came: R TULSA OKLA NAME IS HAL K. The given name and place struck a subconscious inner chord vaguely.
 Next, I blinked: GE HAL IM ROD FROM CHGO K. There was a pause.
 He reoriented his beam to compensate for tidal drift and then startled me with: W9BRD DE W5EGA K.

 The night quickly took on an exhilarant aspect as we lapsed into ham vernacular, spiced with many Morse slaps on the back.
-Hal Franks was no other than an old c.w. crony of mine.
+Hal Frank was no other than an old c.w. crony of mine.
 We had heckled each other on 80, 40 and 20 a countless number of times in the prewar days.
 In memory I was hearing again that beautiful swing and T9X sledge-hammer signal off his three-element rotary.
 We discovered mutual ham friends and we exchanged much welcome information and recounted bygone days.
 He was quite amazed to learn that I was behind a mere GI flashlight (with low batteries at that).
 The QSO continued far into the night—the next and the next.

 We seemed destined to rot in our anchorage.
 The convoy movement was postponed from day to day.
 However, this Christmas season took on a much different aspect for me as arrangements were made and, at 0900 Christmas Day, my friend, Wilbur Kuure, W9YNY, and I debarked unsteadily down the ladder and made our way across an undulating swell to the Liberty ship Chittenden.
 There, we met Lt.
-Hal Franks, W5EGA, personally, for the first time.
+Hal Frank, W5EGA, personally, for the first time.
 We all agreed that it was quite a small and bizarre world that December 25th.

 Verbal reminiscences cluttered the air within W5EGA's exceedingly neat cabin for several hours.
 Shelves in his quarters were lined with excellent reading material including many late QSTs.
 Compared to our situation aboard the Belvis, Kuure and I thought this a bit of heaven.